zelix-lang/Zelix/README.md

 ## 🎆 Installation

-To install Fluent, you can download the official Fluent installer from the **Releases** pages.
+To install Zelix, you can download the official Zelix installer from the **Releases** pages.
 Once the installer shows that the installation was successful, you may need to restart your terminal for changes to take effect.

 - **On Windows**: Just close and re-open the terminal (CMD, PowerShell, etc.)